 CAPABILITY · OPS & BACK-OFFICE

-Weekly intel report on what competitors changed — pricing, messaging, and offers.
+Weekly intel report on what competitors changed: pricing, messaging, and offers.

-Most owners do their competitor research the same way: they open a browser on Monday morning, pull up three or four competitor websites, and make mental notes about what looks different.
+Most owners run competitor research the same way.
+They open a browser Monday morning, pull up three or four competitor sites, and make mental notes about what looks different.
 By Wednesday they've forgotten what they saw.
-By Friday they're reacting to a price cut they didn't notice until a lead mentioned it on the phone.
+By Friday they're reacting to a price cut they never noticed until a lead mentioned it on the phone.
+That isn't intelligence.
+It's guessing with extra steps.

 Use cases

-• A med-spa owner with three nearby competitors needed early warning before her front desk started fielding price-match requests.
+- A med-spa owner with three nearby competitors needed early warning before her front desk started fielding price-match requests.
 Competitor Watch flagged a promotional banner change at one rival two days before a Groupon deal went live, giving her time to brief staff and prepare a counter-offer.

-• A residential HVAC contractor watching five regional rivals wanted to know when any added financing language or changed emergency-service rates.
-The weekly digest caught two pricing page updates in the first month — one a rate increase, one a zero-interest financing offer.
+- A residential HVAC contractor watching five regional rivals wanted to know when any added financing language or changed emergency-service rates.
+The weekly digest caught two pricing page updates in the first month: one a rate increase, one a zero-interest financing offer.

-• An independent restaurant owner in a competitive dining corridor wanted to know when nearby spots changed happy-hour windows or added prix-fixe promotions.
+- An independent restaurant owner in a competitive dining corridor wanted to know when nearby spots changed happy-hour windows or added prix-fixe promotions.
 The digest flagged three menu-page updates across two competitors over six weeks, informing her own promotion calendar.

 What’s included

-• Fixed scope with written acceptance criteria before any build starts
+- Fixed scope with written acceptance criteria before any build starts

-• Customization layer for your brand voice and business rules
+- Customization layer for your brand voice and business rules

-• Clean handover with documented runbook and live training
+- Clean handover with documented runbook and live training

-• Monthly ROI report for three months post-delivery
+- Monthly ROI report for three months post-delivery

-• Source code delivered to your GitHub on handover
+- Source code delivered to your GitHub on handover

 What’s NOT included

-• Third-party API subscription costs (billed to your accounts)
+- Third-party API subscription costs (billed to your accounts)

-• Data migration from legacy systems
+- Data migration from legacy systems

-• Ongoing infrastructure costs after handover
+- Ongoing infrastructure costs after handover

 How clients use this